victor-kowalski-m/embarcados/README.md

 Consists in a “smart trash bin” connected to an online web platform that provides an automated way of managing grocery lists in a household.

 Everytime the user throws away the package of a product, the device decrements its quantity in an online database in such way that the groceries list is always updated.
-Furthermore, the devices is equipped with an actuated lid that opens when approximation is detected.
+Furthermore, the device is equipped with an actuated lid that opens when approximation is detected.

 An Arduino UNO and an ESP8266 were used for the implementation.